DaScient/SuperTrendTradingBot/README.md

 # SuperTrendTradingBot
 A [DaScient Capital, LP](https://dascientcapital.us) proprietary program &amp; non-ML approach to the application of the SuperTrend, Moving Average(s), as well as, other technical indicators used to calculate intelligent trade signals and execute profitable buy &amp; sell orders on both Robinhood & Binance.US cryptocurrency exchanges using python.

 Through our model of the SuperTrend algorithm we incorporate social sentiment analyses, sophisticated technical indicators, and pre-built strategies to autonomously trade your assets for you.
-Requiring only little to no supervision by you.
-We even allow our users to mirror peers' portfolios.
-Meaning you can create your own or join other people's and group's portfolio allocations!
-This opens the possibilities of imitating some of the most lucrative strategies our community have found.
-See more under Trends!
+Requiring only little to no supervision.
+Our platform allows users to mirror peer portfolios.
+Giving you the tools you need in order to create your own & join group portfolios.
+Let us handle the metrics for your portfolio performance over time, so you'll spend less time supervising your assets.

 Our ultimate mission is to leverage mathematical modeling, data science, business & strategic intelligence, and ml to provide reliable, intellectually resourceful, and totally open source user-friendly products.